-Foreign object detection (FOD) is a key challenge for manufacturers in the design of inductive wireless power systems.
-FOD is a safety mechanism in wireless power systems that automatically interrupts power delivery when interference from a foreign object is detected.
-This could be coins, paper clips and other metal objects – all of which can interfere with power delivery, significantly impacting efficiency and posing a major safety hazard for devices and end users.
-FOD is a vital design factor, especially in higher power systems as foreign objects heat up even more quickly in these environments.
-Infineon’s premium semiconductor components enable highly efficient foreign object detection due to the low capacitance figure of merit (FOMCoss) of our OptiMOS™ product family and a high-accuracy ADC in the XMC™ microcontroller family to determine power loss or quality factor deviation for safe and seamless wireless power operation.
+FOD is a safety mechanism in wireless power systems that automatically interrupts power delivery when interference from a foreign object is detected which can be coins, paper clips or other metal objects.
+The interference will significantly impact efficiency and pose a major safety hazard for devices and end users.
+Infineon’s premium semiconductor components including the low capacitance figure of merit (FOMCoss) of our OptiMOS™ product family and a high-accuracy ADC in the XMC™ or highly integrated Wireless Charging ICs enable highly efficient foreign object detection to determine power loss or quality factor deviation for safe and seamless wireless power operation.

 Authentication for Qi wireless charging

-The proliferation of low-quality chargers is starting to become a real issue in the global wireless charging market.
-These sub-standard chargers communicate according to the standard protocol but have not passed certification in a WPC lab.
-Thus, correct operation is not guaranteed which can lead to unintentional behavior of the transmitter and even damage receiving devices.
-The only way to fight this phenomenon is to enforce the standard, thus ensuring a uniform level of safety, security, and conformity.
-This can be achieved through a hardware authentication IC in a WPC Qi-certified transmitter establishing trust between the wireless charger and a power receiving device.
+The low-quality or non-standard chargers become a real issue in the global wireless charging market.
+They communicate in the standard protocol but have not passed certification in a WPC lab, which can lead to unintentional behavior of the transmitter and even damage receiving devices.
+At Infineon, the OPTIGA™ Trust family including the latest OPTIGA™ Trust Charge for WPC Qi 1.3 can help eliminate the potential damages by enforcing the standard and ensuring a uniform level of safety, security, and conformity.